 - Olympic weight lifting bars are built to hold a greater total weight and some power racks and weight benches are made to fit the 7ft Olympic bars, as opposed to a 5ft or 6ft standard bar.

-To summarise all the different kinds of weight plates you will find available to buy on the market we have provided an overview of each type: Studio, cast iron, rubber coated, technique, bumper and competition weight plates.
+To summarise all the different kinds of weight plates you will find available to buy on the market we have provided an overview of each type: rubber coated, technique, bumper, competition weight plates, fractional plates and cast iron.

 Rubber Weight Plates